 Both ships were among the original ships of the Great White Fleet.
 They were the oldest ships to sail in the fleet and not fit for battle due to their technological inferiority.

-The Kearsarge class ships were in commission from 1900-1920, though both withdrawn from service between 1919-1920 and later sold for scrap.
+The Kearsarge class ships were in commission from 1900-1920, though both withdrawn from service between 1919-1920.
+Despite a last push for a ceremonial sinking in the sea, the Kearsarge class ships were later sold for scrap in 1923.3

 To learn more about US history, check out this timeline of the history of the United States.